weizhoublue/github-action-test/docs/contributing/development/pullrequest.md

 make fix-spell
 ```

+for ignored case, please edit .github/codespell-ignorewords and make sure all letters should be lower-case

 ## need review

 any PR need 2 review, if meet, will auto label it with "pr/approved" and "pr/need-release-label"